jashanpreetShokar/development-environment-creator/readme.md

 -----------
 # ALERT
-this app works for linux based system, and what it does is creates a development env for you.
+This app works for linux based systems, and what it does is creates a development environment for you.
-It's pretty easy

-# what does it create????
+# Creates
 ----

 devenv creates: